 Huntingburg, Dubois County outline projects with INDOT funding announcement

-Huntingburg hopes to improve a major intersection as part of the recent Federal Highway Funding award Indiana Department of Transportation announced Wednesday.
+Huntingburg hopes to improve a major intersection as part of the recent Federal Highway Funding award announced Wednesday by the Indiana Department of Transportation.

-Huntingburg and Dubois County were among the 50 cities and towns that received federal transportation funding for local road and bridge improvements and sidewalk projects.
+Huntingburg and Dubois County were among the 50 cities and towns that could receive federal transportation funding for local road and bridge improvements and sidewalk projects.

 Huntingburg plans on completely rebuilding Veterans Parkway between U.S. 231/Main Street and Chestnut Street with the $2,268,000 awarded by INDOT.

-According to Mayor Neil Elkins, the street was not built to sustain the number of vehicles, or the number of heavy trucks that presently utilize the road that was extended with the addition of the railroad overpass.
+According to Mayor Neil Elkins, the street was not built to sustain the number of vehicles or the number of heavy trucks that presently utilize the road, which was extended with the addition of the railroad overpass.
 The project will include a full dig out of the existing road surface and rebuilding to stringent federal highway standards.

 “This project is a perfect fit for federal funds and will provide us with enough resources to complete the project with a quality result,” he explained.